shashikantb/localnews/README.md

 # 2. Go to Project Settings (click the gear icon).
 # 3. Under the "General" tab, scroll down to "Your apps".
 # 4. If you haven't already, add a "Web" app.
-# 5. In the app's configuration, you will find these values.
+# 5. In the app's configuration (select 'Config'), you will find these values.
 NEXT_PUBLIC_FIREBASE_API_KEY="your-api-key"
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="your-auth-domain"
 NEXT_PUBLIC_FIREBASE_PROJECT_ID="your-project-id"
 NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET="your-storage-bucket"
 NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID="your-messaging-sender-id"
 NEXT_PUBLIC_FIREBASE_APP_ID="your-app-id"

+# --- Google Cloud Storage (for File Uploads) ---
+# The name of your GCS bucket for storing uploads.
+GCS_BUCKET_NAME=your-gcs-bucket-name

+# For local development ONLY: Path to the service account key file for GCS.
+# In production on Cloud Run, use GCS_SERVICE_ACCOUNT_JSON instead.
+# GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/gcs-service-account.json

+# For production on Cloud Run: The full JSON content of your GCS service account key.
+# This should be stored as a secret in your deployment environment.
+# GCS_SERVICE_ACCOUNT_JSON='{"type": "service_account", ...}'

 ```